Faculty Advising Guide

 The National Academic Advising Association (NACADA) promotes the exchanges of ideas pertaining to academic advising through articles and publications.

-Cornerstone conversations are the basis for many advising conversations.
-They can be meeting starters, points-of-focus, and set themes that may follow your advisees throughout their Suffolk careers.
+Advising conversations can be meeting starters, points-of-focus, and set themes that may follow your advisees throughout their Suffolk careers.